michaeldfisher/autonomy-and-verification.github.io/events.md

 title: Events
 ---

-Upcoming Events by Members of the A&V Lab
+Upcoming Workshops, Tutorials, and other events run by [Members](/members) of the Autonomy and Verification Lab.

 <section >
   <ul>